Bachelor of Science in Civil Engineering, Rice University

 Master of Architecture, Rice University

-Annette Fierro's current research traces the network of legacies instigated by the radical technological speculation of the 1960s in London.
-This work encompasses environmental and technological utopias as they were embraced in different eras to the present.
-It speculates on, among other topics, the effect of the WWII on the technological iconography of the city, the influence of experimental theatre of the 60's on the evolution of urban space and morphology, and in general, the rise of "High-Tech" within a pre-existing condition which favored its development.
+Fierro's forthcoming book, The Architectures of the Technopolis: Archigram and the British High Tech, (Lund Humphries Press, London, January 2024) establishes and traces a network of legacies instigated by the radical technological speculation of the 1960's in London.
+This work encompasses technological utopias as they were embraced in different eras to the present.
+It speculates on, among other topics, the effect of WWII on the technological iconography of the various architects, on the influence of experimental theatre of the 60's on the evolution of the technological surfaces, on the relationship between engineering and practices of drawing in the appearance of technological apparatus, and finally the co-evolution of practices of narrative description with systems of movement in the post-industrial, nostalgic, and neoliberal city.

-Annette recently authored The Glass State: The Technology of the Spectacle/Paris 1981-1998 (MIT Press, 2003), which focused on issues of transparency and technologies of François Mitterrand's "Grands Projets."
-This work addresses the material and technological symbolism instigated and imposed on the city in the brief socialist moment of Mitterrand's presidency, during which the civic infrastructure of Paris was considerably augmented.
-On this topic, she has lectured at Cornell University, Columbia University and at Penn, for the Institute of French Culture and Technology.
+Fierro also authored The Glass State: The Technology of the Spectacle/Paris 1981-1998 (MIT Press, 2003), which focused on issues of transparency and technologies of François Mitterrand's "Grands Projects" in Paris.
+This work addressed the material and technological symbolism instigated and imposed on the city in the socialist moment of Mitterand's presidency, during which the civic infrastructure of Paris was considerably augmented.
+As its focus, the material detail - glass and its systems of support - emerged as the comparative feature, the "punctum."
+On this topic, she has lectured at Cornell University, Columbia University, and at Penn, for the Institute of French Culture and Technology.

-Annette is a registered architect in the state of NY, where she was formerly in practice with Smith-Miller and Hawkinson Architects.
-Her design work as project architect has appeared in various architectural journals, including Assemblage, Architectural Record, Progressive Architecture, and Lotus.
+Administratively, Fierro is the Director of Admissions and Advising for the Department of Architecture, after serving as Associate Chair between 2017-2022.
+She is a registered architect in the state of NY.
+Her early design work as project architect has appeared in various architectural journals, including Assemblage, Architectural Record, Progressive Architecture, Lotus, and Texas Architect.